Barti28/YourStore/README.md

 # YourStore
 Asp.net core mvc aplication in C# ,Visual Studio 2019, database in localhost.
-In Instructions.md paper you will learn more about this project and the way I have created.
+In Instructions.md paper, you will learn more about this project and the way I have created.